 In this article, we would like to draw your attention to the balance of operations vs projects aspect of strategic management.

 We believe that most companies can better formulate and manage their strategy, and extract a higher yield from their investments in operations and projects.
 By borrowing concepts from the investment management sector.

 This requires a more dynamic allocation of resources between operations and projects.
 For some companies, it may require a fairly high degree of change in the way they operate.

 A company valuation depends on the expected future cash flows, generated by existing operations – and future operations (projects).
 Therefore, a company value could increase by allocating more of its capital to projects, if the project portfolio offers a higher risk-adjusted return, relative to existing operations.

-To work, this requires a multiple scenario based valuation, with a robust risk assessment system.
-Particularly, at project/ business portfolio level.
+To work, this requires a multiple scenario-based valuation, with a robust risk assessment system.
+Particularly, at the project/ business portfolio level.
 It is easy to understate the riskiness of new business ventures.
 Especially, big ones.